webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   </div>
 </div>

-Drawing 4 red pixels as a waste of time.
+Drawing 4 red pixels instead of 1 pixel is a waste of time.
 The GPU called our fragment shader 4 times.
 Fragment shaders can be fairly large and do a lots of work so we'd like to call them as few times as possible.

 This is where multisampling comes in.
+We create a special "multisampled texture".
 When we draw a triangle to a multisampled texture, if all 4 pixels are inside the triangle then the GPU just calls our fragment shader once and stores the result in all 4 pixels.
 If only some of those 4 pixels are inside the triangle the GPU still only calls our fragment shader once but it only writes the result to the pixels that are inside the triangle.